How to trigger a GitHub Action using a webhook (with no code)

 GitHub Pages and GitHub Actions

 It’s been a while since GitHub allowed us to host static files on their servers.
-In fact, we’ve been hosting our site Kentico Advantage built with Gatsby on GitHub Pages for over two years now.
+In fact, we’ve been hosting our site built with Gatsby on GitHub Pages for over two years now.
 The site build was configured on Travis CI that also took care of deploying to Pages.

 Kontent.ai